List of Tomb Raider media: Novels

-Tabletop Roleplaying Games
+Tabletop roleplaying games

 In February 2024, Evil Hat Productions announced Tomb Raider: Shadows of Truth, an officially licensed tabletop roleplaying game using the Powered by the Apocalypse mechanics.
 The release date for the game has yet to be announced.
 In June 2025, Evil Hat announced that the project has been cancelled "due to creative differences" between the publisher and Crystal Dynamics.